Investment vs. Spending

 What are optional expenses?
 What are those things we need to live?
 It’s one of the few thoughtful considerations from which we can have some sanity in trying to figure out what to invest money in.
 And much of our investment should be covered in our prayers.
 We should ask God about life, which includes money.

 So do I have a list of who to spend money with and who to boycott?
+Can we do a Vulcan Mind Meld to implant the list of God approved businesses?
 Nope.
 Should we consider how we spend the money God gave us to invest?
+Are there questionable investments that won’t bring us closer to God’s purpose in our lives?
+Should we always remember that one day the Master is going to come and demand an account for our investment?
 That’s how I read the Bible.

 Steven Davis is a recovering social worker, overcooked preacher’s kid, musician, and media producer.